logikfabrik/uJet/README.md

 # uJet [![Build status](https://ci.appveyor.com/api/projects/status/2ce4vbe5dexoqey7?svg=true)](https://ci.appveyor.com/project/logikfabrik/ujet) [![Docs status](https://readthedocs.org/projects/pip/badge/)](http://ujet.readthedocs.org/)

 Umbraco Jet (uJet) is a Code First approach to building MVC applications in Umbraco 7.
-Declare your document, media, and data types in code, and have uJet move them into Umbraco for you - simplifying development, deployment and versioning.
+Declare your document, media, member, and data types in code, and have uJet move them into Umbraco for you - simplifying development, deployment and versioning.

 uJet is capable of serving you with instances of your document types.
 With uJet you're no longer bound by the `RenderModel`, or by the constraints set by the built-in `ControllerActionInvoker`. uJet brings you strongly typed views without you having to roll your own view models.

 uJet is a developer tool for Umbraco 7, released as Open Source (MIT).
-It supports document types, media types, data types, and template synchronization.
+It supports document types, media types, member types, data types, and template synchronization.

 ### Documentation
 Online documentation can be found at [http://ujet.readthedocs.org/](http://ujet.readthedocs.org/).